otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/01-introduction-to-unity-scripting/lecture-notes/01-introduction-to-unity-scripting.md

 This is how every new C# Unity script looks.

-We're interested in the Update() function.
-Whatever code we put in Update will run every frame that the Game Object this script is attached to is active in the scene.
+We're interested in the `Update()` function.
+Whatever code we put in `Update` will run every frame that the Game Object this script is attached to is active in the scene.

+### Task

-Based on the class discussion, add 1 line of code to the Update function that will make the windmill wheel rotate.
+Based on the class discussion, add 1 line of code to the `Update` function that will make the windmill wheel rotate.

-The answer will utilize Unity's Transform.Rotate method:
+The answer will utilize Unity's `Transform.Rotate` method:

 **Resource:** <https://docs.unity3d.com/ScriptReference/Transform.Rotate.html>

-Try to solve this for yourselves first.
-Only look at the solution if you are really stuck.
-After ~10 minutes, I will walk everyone through the solution.
+**Try to solve this for yourselves first.** Only look at the solution if you are really stuck.
+After ~10 minutes, I will walk everyone through the solution, so it's not a race.